 Male fertility remains a taboo subject despite one in ten men in the UK admitting they’ve experienced fertility issues – and although many men struggle for almost a year to conceive, almost half don’t seek help.

-Infertility isn’t just a ‘woman’s’ problem.
-According to the National Institute for Health and Care Excellence (NICE), around a third of all cases of infertility are due to problems in the male partner.
+According to the British Fertility Society, around 30% of all cases of infertility are due to problems in the male partner.

-In our third blog for Fertility Network UK’s National Fertility Awareness Week, we look at the ‘hidden’ story of male infertility: its many causes, how we can help and its psychological and emotional impact.
+In this blog for Fertility Network UK’s National Fertility Awareness Week, we look at the ‘hidden’ story of male infertility: its many causes, how we can help and its psychological and emotional impact.

 Find out you have a problem with your sperm